-Without a home ground, the club led a somewhat itinerant existence in its early days, playing most of its games away until 1895 when it was offered the use of the field in South Road which was later to become Victoria Park and the club’s home until 1952.
+Without a home ground, the club led a somewhat nomadic existence in its early days, playing most of its games away until 1895 when it was offered the use of the field in South Road which was later to become Victoria Park and the club’s home venue until 1952.

 In 1926 the club transferred to the Brighton, Hove & District League and, after winning the league title at the very first attempt, joined the Sussex County League the following year.
 The first five seasons in the County League (1926-1932) saw the club finish in the top four but they were sadly to finish bottom of the league in the 1932-33 season.

-1952 saw the club finally move from Victoria Park to the newly finished Hanbury Stadium which enabled it to join the Metropolitan League which included the reserve sides of professional clubs such as West Ham, Tottenham, Chelsea and Arsenal.
+In 1952 the club finally moved from Victoria Park to the newly finished Hanbury Stadium which enabled it to join the Metropolitan League which included the reserve sides of professional clubs such as West Ham, Tottenham, Chelsea and Arsenal.
 After a promising first season finishing in fifth place, the club struggled against the professional opposition and, finishing bottom in 1960-61, elected to re-join the Sussex County League.

 The Division 1 title was won in 1969-70 and the League Cup in 1972-73.
 The club was also runners-up in 1974-75 but were relegated at the end of the 1979-80 season.
-The Division 2 Cup was won in 1983-84 and, as runners-up in 1985-86, the club gained promotion back into the senior division.
+The Division 2 Cup was won in 1983-84 and, as runners-up in 1985-86, the club again gained promotion back into the senior division.

-On the rebranding of the Sussex County League to the Southern Combination in 2015, the division was renamed Division 1 and the title was won in that first season, earning Haywards Heath Town FC promotion to the Premier Division.
-The club finished top of the division the following season and were due to be promoted to the Isthmian League.
+On the rebranding of the Sussex County League to the Southern Combination Football League in 2015, the 2nd division was renamed Division 1 and the title was won that first season, earning Haywards Heath Town FC promotion to the Premier Division.
+The club finished top of the Premier division the following season (2016-17) and were due to be promoted to the Isthmian League.